Dareck7/htb/penetration_testing_process.md

 - `Minimal`.
 Only the essential information, such as IP addresses anddomains, is provided.
 The penetration tester must perform `in-depth reconnaissance` to learn about the target.
 This type of penetration test most simulates an `actual attack` but is not as comprehensive as other assessment types and could leave misconfigurations/vulnerabilities undiscovered.

 ### Greybox
 - `Extended`.
 The tester is given `a certain amount` of information in advance.
 This may be a list of in-scope IP addresses/ranges, low-level credentials to a web application or Active Directory, or some application/network diagrams.
-This type of penetration test can simulate a malicious insider or see what an attacker can do with a low level of access.
-In this scenario, the tester will typically spend less time on reconnaissance and more time looking for misconfigurations and attempting exploitation.
+This type of penetration test can simulate a malicious insider or see what an attacker can do with a `low level of access`.
+In this scenario, the tester will typically `spend less time` on reconnaissance and more time looking for misconfigurations and attempting exploitation.

 ### Whitebox
 - `Maximum`.
 Here `everything` is disclosed to us.
 This gives us an internal view of the entire structure, which allows us to prepare an attack using internal information.
-We may be given detailed configurations, admin credentials, web application source code, etc. This assessment type is highly comprehensive as the tester will have access to both sides of a target and perform a comprehensive analysis.
+We may be given detailed configurations, admin credentials, web application source code, etc. This assessment type is highly comprehensive as the tester will have access to `both sides` of a target and perform a comprehensive analysis.

 ### Red-Teaming
-- May include `physical testing and social engineering`, among other things.
+- May include `physical testing` and `social engineering`, among other things.
 Can be combined with any of the above types.

 ### Purple-Teaming
 - It can be combined with any of the above types.
 However, it focuses on working closely `with the defenders`.